 Android P Developer’s Preview was announced for the Pixel devices yesterday, and it brings an array of new features and tricks.
 The package is still buggy but includes the basic features that would be available with the Android P. Also; we are still yet to get an official name for the Android P.

 Now the careful investigation of the Developers preview has revealed some of the hidden features of this Android version.
-Heading down to the developer’s options menu, we can find we can find an option that allows increasing the number of connected Bluetooth audio devices.
+Heading down to the developer’s options menu, we can find an option that allows increasing the number of connected Bluetooth audio devices.
 Damn, Android is growing.

 The latest version of the Android-only allows us to connect up to two Bluetooth audio devices, but with this new Android P feature, we will be able to change to three, four or even five.
 However, before you start your search for your old speakers, it’s worth noting that this feature doesn’t mean you can stream music into five speakers simultaneously, the change is only extending the number of paired devices that can be connected at any time.